Kairotic/mistakes/mistakes.md

 \end{lstlisting}

 This technique allows us to use a very small representation that expands into a long, complex form.
-However, our simple text-based representation does not fully represent how the weave appears and behaves as a three-dimensional textile, so our next step was to try weaving these patterns.
+However, our two-dimensional text-based representation does not fully represent how the weave appears and behaves as a three-dimensional textile, so our next step was to try weaving these patterns.

 We could keep running our rules forever, the string of text will just keep growing.
 However, to create a fabric of manageable size we